mdiller/rube-goldberg/README.md

 - tts => stt out loud (mebbe raspberry pi starts it, and computer running C# listens to it?)
 - printer + text reading (any language thing (on some host computer?) sends it to printer, then esp32 reads it and passes it on)
 - ahk opens up a notepad and a message.text file, and writes it out into the file, then saves and closes notepad, and then drag-drops the file onto an app that sends it???? (or just sends it itself)
+- phone recieves text, tasker reads it and then forwards it to the next place

 ### Half-Ideas
 - home assistant/vaccum
 - real-world rolling ball / classic rube goldberg thing? (not sure how we'd do this for text)

 ## devices to use
 - raspberry pi